DuoConsulting/duo_foundation/README.md

 ## Styleguide

-The gulp file included with this theme is configured to compile a KSS styleguide (https://github.com/kss-node/kss-node) on `gulp watch-styleguide`.
+The gulp file included with this theme is configured to compile a KSS styleguide (https://github.com/kss-node/kss-node) on `gulp watch-styleguide` (or `npm run watch-styleguide` within a docker container).
 The styleguide can be found in the `./styleguide` directory.

 To add an entry to the styleguide, include a SCSS comment block in the following format in any partial: